Pharmaceutical companies, WHO help India in HIV/AIDS drug crisis

-NEW DELHI (Reuters) - Indian companies and global health groups are stepping up efforts to provide a critical medicine for the country’s free HIV/AIDS drugs program after more than 150,000 patients risked going without their dosages this month.
+NEW DELHI, Oct 13 (Reuters) - Indian companies and global health groups are stepping up efforts to provide a critical medicine for the country’s free HIV/AIDS drugs programme after more than 150,000 patients risked going without their dosages this month.

-Delayed tender approvals and poor co-ordination with states left the National AIDS Control Organization (NACO) scrambling for supplies.
+Delayed tender approvals and poor co-ordination with states left the National AIDS Control Organisation (NACO) scrambling for supplies.
 Reuters reported on Oct.
 1 that the supplies were due to run out next week.

-India produces a large part of the world’s HIV/AIDS medicines so the shortage has been awkward for the new government of Prime Minister Narendra Modi, which has promised to cut red tape.
+India produces a large part of the world’s HIV/AIDS medicines so the shortage has been akward for the new government of Prime Minister Narendra Modi, which has promised to cut red tape.

 Pharmaceutical companies who won orders for tenofovir/lamivudine tablets under the tender are increasing efforts to supply them.
 Some firms have put other orders on the backburner, industry executives said.